Developmental Disabilities Projects of National Significance (93.631)

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Forms and instructions for project grants are available from HHS Central Office and the appropriate DHHS-ACF Regional Office.
 Forms and instructions for projects of national significance grants are available at www.grants.gov.
 One signed original and two copies of the grant application are required, including all attachments, and must be submitted to the address specified in the application kit.
 Three additional copies would be useful to facilitate processing.
 In addition, concurrently, one (1) copy of the application should be submitted to the applicant's DD State Council and two (2) copies to the appropriate State Single Point of Contact (SPOC) for review and comment as per Executive Order 12372, "Intergovernmental Review of Federal Programs."
 (Addresses for State Developmental Disabilities Councils and SPOCs are included in the application kit.)
 The application must be signed by an individual authorized to act for the applicant agency and to assume for the agency the obligations imposed by the terms and conditions of the grant award including the regulations for the Projects of National Significance Grants Program.

 Award Procedure

-Applications are reviewed and recommendations made by the Central Office, Administration on Developmental Disabilities.
+Applications are reviewed and recommendations made by the Central Office, Administration on Intellectual and Developmental Disabilities.
 Successful applicants are notified through the issuance of a Financial Assistance Award which sets forth in writing the amount of funds granted, the purpose of the grant, the terms and conditions of the grant award, the effective date of the award, the budget period for which support is given and the total grantee participation.
 The initial award, when applicable, also specifies the project period for which support is contemplated.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

-From 60 to 180 days according to the type of program being requested.
+Varies, from 60 to 180 days according to the type of program being requested.

 Appeals